harness/developer-hub/docs/software-engineering-insights/sei-insights.md

    * **Dashboard Time Range:** You can enable dashboard time. _Dashboard time_ is the time range selected by the user when viewing an Insight.
    * **Effort Investment Profile** and **Effort Investment Units** are used for [Business Alignment Insights](#create-business-alignment-insights) and [DORA Insights](#create-dora-insights).

-7. Select at least one Collection category to associate with this Insight. <!-- image .gitbook/assets/Create dashboard - hover option.png - Create Dashboard dialog -->
+7. Select at least one Collection category to associate with this Insight.

    All [Collections](./sei-collections/manage-collections.md) and child Collections under the selected category are automatically associated with the Insight.
 You can refine the [Insight associations](#manage-insights-associations) after initial Insight creation.

-   If you want to examine Collections under a certain Collection category, select **View Collections** on the **Collections Categories** dropdown menu. <!-- image .gitbook/assets/Create dashboard - view Collections (1).png - Collection category details after selecting View Collections -->
+   If you want to examine Collections under a certain Collection category, select **View Collections** on the **Collections Categories** dropdown menu.

 8. Select **Create** to save the Insight metadata.
-Initially, the Insight is empty.
-From here, you can [add widgets](#add-widgets) or modify the Insight settings, such as [Insights associations](#manage-insights-associations). <!-- image .gitbook/assets/View dashboard after creation.png - empty new dashboard -->
+From here, you can [add widgets](#add-widgets) or modify the Insight settings, such as [Insights associations](#manage-insights-associations).

 ### Add widgets